larisaescobar/public/content/developers/distributor/widget/integrations.md

 ##### Tracking with Mews Merchant and source attribution

 When you have Mews Merchant set up, a payment by a customer is legally required to happen on our domain.
 Therefore, all the transactions during a checkout are attributed to Mews domain.
-This is an unfortunate limitation of the checkout process that we cannot currently overcome.
+This is an unfortunate limitation of the checkout process, that we cannot currently overcome.

 ### Troubleshooting

-#### There are no events nor ecommerce transactions tracked after redirect to Mews Merchant page
+#### There are no events or ecommerce transactions tracked after redirect to Mews Merchant page

-You have probably included the container into your website, however you haven't set the container id into Distributor.
-This means that after the redirect, the Distributor will not know anything about your container.
+You have probably included the container in your website, however, you haven't set the container id in Distributor.
+Meaning that after the redirect, Distributor will not know anything about your container.
 You should use [`gtmContainerId`](#gtmContainerId).

 #### I've set up the container correctly but there are still no events tracked

-If you've everything set up correctly and you still can't see events tracked, please ensure that you're not using any ads blocking or similar software in your browser.
-These tend to block out not only ads, but also tracking software like Google Tag Manager.
-Disabling the software for testing or adding your website to exceptions should solve the issue.
+If you have everything set up correctly and you still cannot see events tracked, please, ensure that you're not using any ad-blocking or similar software in your browser.
+They tend to block not only ads, but also tracking software like Google Tag Manager.
+Disabling the software for testing or adding your website to the exceptions should solve the issue.

-**Important:** If you're using Mews Merchant, you need to disable the software for mews.li domain too.
+**Important:** If you are using Mews Merchant, you need to disable the software for the mews.li domain too.

 #### The Tag Assistant Chrome extension shows me a warning about multiple installations, but I use only one

 Distributor includes our Mews Google Tag Manager container (id `GTM-M7JV35D`) to keep statistics in our own Google Analytics.
-We use those data for global Distributor performance measuring, to have an idea about performance in hotels that don't use Analytics and for ability to build our own statistics on top of the Analytics Api in Commander.
+We use that data for a global Distributor performance measuring, to have an idea about performance in hotels that don't use Analytics and for the ability to build our own statistics on top of the Analytics API in Commander.

 Having multiple installations is perfectly fine, if you keep common data layer name for all of them, which we do.
-See the official documentation for yourself: https://developers.google.com/tag-manager/devguide#multiple-containers
+Please, see the official documentation: https://developers.google.com/tag-manager/devguide#multiple-containers

 ### Triggers Reference

-All events data are passed to Tag Manager through *dataLayer*.
-To use it in your tags, set up *Variable* with proper name as variable of the data layer like this:
+All events data is passed to Tag Manager through *dataLayer*.
+To use it in your tags, set up *Variable* with proper name as a variable of the data layer like this:

 ![variable](./img/variable.png)

-Each event is fired with standard set of data:
+Each event is fired with a standard set of data:

 | Data Layer Variable Name | Description
 | --- | --- |
 | eventName | Data Layer Variable Name of the event in readable form without prefix, i.e. `Step Dates`. |

 If a hotel is selected, information about it is also added to the event.
-(Note: The hotel is always selected in *Singlehotel* mode)
+(Note: The hotel is always selected in the *Singlehotel* mode)

 | Data Layer Variable Name | Description
 | --- | --- |
 | hotelName | Data Layer Variable Name of the hotel |
 | hoteId | unique identifier of the hotel |

-Some events exposes additional data layer variables.
-These are described for each event separately.
+Some events expose additional data layer variables.
+They are described separately for each event.

 #### distributorLoaded
-The Distributor application was initialized (triggers once per session even with Merchant redirect).
+The Distributor application was initialized (triggers once per session even with a Merchant redirect).

 #### distributorOpened
-The Distributor was opened.
+Distributor was opened.

 #### distributorClosed
-The Distributor was closed.
+Distributor was closed.

 #### distributorStepDates
-A dates step was displayed.
+A Dates step was displayed.

 #### distributorStepHotels
-A hotels step was displayed.
+A Hotels step was displayed.

 #### distributorStepRooms
-A rooms step was displayed.
+A Rooms step was displayed.

 #### distributorStepRates
-A rates step was displayed.
+A Rates step was displayed.

 #### distributorStepSummary
-A summary step was displayed.
+A Summary step was displayed.

 #### distributorStepCheckout
-A checkout step was displayed.
+A Checkout step was displayed.

 #### distributorStepConfirmation
 A confirmation page was displayed.